Updated: 30 Jan 2023

 As the Non-Fungible Token (NFT) market gradually matures, the use cases of emerging NFTs continue to diversify.
-However, at the time of writing, there is no standardised metric to track the broad activity of the NFT market and trends in the varying categories of NFTs.
-Nansen Identified this gap and developed several versatile indexes that tracke NFT market activities.
+However, at the time of writing, there is no standardized metric to track the broad activity of the NFT market and trends in the varying categories of NFTs.
+Nansen Identified this gap and developed several versatile indexes that track NFT market activities.

 Previously, Nansen had designed the Nansen Blue chip index; where it followed a basket of reliable, quality NFT collections.
 Building upon the initial success of this index, Nansen designed an index consisting of 500 constituents to track the broad NFT market activity (i.e., the Nansen NFT-500).
 Nansen modified the Blue Chip index, with the improved Blue Chip-10 index tracking ten notable NFT collections.
 Additionally, four other indexes are introduced: Social-100 index, Gaming-50 index, Art-20 index, and the Metaverse-20 index.
 Together, these indexes track the performances of the different categories of NFT collections trading on the Ethereum network.
 Specifically, the NFT indexes track NFT collections using ERC-721 and ERC-1155 standards.